Kagamma/evil-script/docs/syntax.md

 - [Performance tips](#performance-tips)

 ## Introduction
-Evil script is a simple and lightweight scripting language.
-It's syntax is influenced by C, Pascal and Lua.
+Evil Script is a simple and lightweight scripting language.
+Its syntax is influenced by C, Pascal, and Lua.

-A simple hello world looks like this:
+A simple "Hello, World!" program looks like this:

 ```
 writeln('Hello, World!')
 ```

 ### Architecture

-The compiler itself is a one-pass compiler.
-It follows Niklaus Wirth’s design, completely skips AST generation and generates binary directly.
+The compiler is a one-pass compiler.
+It follows Niklaus Wirth’s design, completely skips AST generation, and generates binary directly.

-Due to the lack of AST, only constant folding and peephole optimizations are implemented.
+Due to the lack of an AST, only constant folding and peephole optimizations are implemented.

 The virtual machine is stack-based, with super instructions to speed up certain operations.

 The virtual machine is capable of performing multi-threading without a global interpreter lock (GIL), allowing threads to be scheduled in parallel.
 There is no hand-holding, and users are responsible for ensuring code correctness.

-Threads and coroutines share the same global storage as the main instance while each maintains its own stack.
+Threads and coroutines share the same global storage as the main instance, while each maintains its own stack.

-Both the global storage and the stack are one-dimensional array.
+Both the global storage and the stack are one-dimensional arrays.
 This ensures fast access to both global and local variables.

-Each evil script instance has it's own functions and global storage.
+Each Evil Script instance has its own functions and global storage.
 A script function declared in one instance cannot be called from another instance.

 ## Overview

 ### Imperative and structured
-Evil script supports structured programming in the style of C. It  supports function and block scoping.
-Evil script does not require semicolons to separate statements.
+Evil Script supports structured programming in the style of C. It supports function and block scoping.
+Evil Script does not require semicolons to separate statements.

 Control flow can be achieved using while, for, do / while, if / else, and switch / case statements.
 Functions are weakly typed and can accept and return any type.